 A request for extension does not guarantee approval.
 The decision is at the discretion of the lecturer/trainer/facilitator, Program Director, or SAC.
 Normal appeals processes can be accessed.

 Students are encouraged to inform AC of any disability, medical condition or learning need that may impact on their studies prior to census date, in case it is not possible to arrange a variation of assessment, and a change of enrolment is advised.

 To request a variation of assessment due to disability, medical condition or learning needs:

 - A meeting is to be arranged by the student with their Program Director and a student services representative to discuss alternative assessment arrangements.
 Students should bring to the meeting appropriate documentation (medical, social worker, and/or psychologist letter), to support an alternative assessment recommendation.
 Discussion is to centre on the students’ needs, propose reasonable and equivalent assessments, as well as maintain the academic reliability and fairness of the course.
-Advice and support on alternative assessments can be requested from the Director of Learning and Teaching as necessary.
+Advice and support on alternative assessments can be requested from a representative of Learning and Teaching, such as the Chair of the Learning and Teaching Committee, as necessary.